asadidraco/GuidedDiff/README.md

-# Guided Diffusion with Spatial and Semantic Priors for Skin Lesion Segmentation
+# Guided Diffusion for Precise Skin Lesion Segmentation: Integrating Spatial and Semantic Priors

 This repository contains the official implementation of the manuscript:

-**"Guided Diffusion with Spatial and Semantic Priors for Skin Lesion Segmentation"**
+**"Guided Diffusion for Precise Skin Lesion Segmentation: Integrating Spatial and Semantic Priors"**
 Submitted to *The Visual Computer*.

 The proposed framework integrates pretrained U-Net-based spatial guidance and CLIP-based semantic guidance within a conditional denoising diffusion model for accurate skin lesion segmentation.